Published on December 27th, 2017 | by Anthony Milano0

 It was the reaction I wanted.
 Once again, I’d found my inner heel.”

-Watch Eric Bischoff’s memorable WWE debut in full below:
+Watch the memorable debut of Eric Bischoff in WWE in full below: